What is the Importance of an Efficient HVAC System in the Cleanroom?

 - Considering Computational Fluid Dynamics simulation for further design optimization (Figure 6).

 The engagement of a professional controlled environment / cleanroom service provider from early design stages helps making effective decisions that lead to optimized design and selection.

-We at ACH Engineering are proud to provide comprehensive evaluation of your controlled environment / cleanroom application, including HVAC system evaluation through:
+We at ACH Engineering are proud to provide comprehensive evaluations of your controlled environment / cleanroom application, including HVAC systems evaluation through:

 - Thermal load calculation and evaluation